Join Archives for London

 User institutions include family and local history societies, academic bodies with a focus on researching within London, professional research associations and publishers.

-Practitioner institutions include local government and specialist archive repositories, local studies libraries, museums and specialist libraries.
+Practitioner institutions include local government and specialist archive repositories, local studies libraries, museums,specialist libraries and community based archives.

 What are the benefits of membership?